 - 1. For each public purpose state the specific, measurable and tangible goals that were set for the project: - a.
 Public Purpose Type of goal - i.
 The public purposes stated will all be achieved once the blighted building has been revitalized and the 87,000 square foot building has been renovated. - b.
-Specific Goals established - Achievement of the Business Subsidy Goal in accordance with City Council Resolution 18-0515 shall be measured as follows: Developer agrees that on or before December 31, 2023, it shall have constructed the Project on the Property in accordance with the Development Agreement.
+Specific Goals established - Achievement of the Business Subsidy Goal in accordance with City Council Resolution 18-0515 shall be measured as follows: Developer agrees that on or before September 30, 2023, it shall have constructed the Project on the Property in accordance with the Development Agreement. - c.

-- c.
 Target Attainment Dates - i.
-See above.
+See above. - 2.
+Progress toward these goals will be reported by the recipient of a business subsidy on an annual basis by May 1st for the preceding year (see Section 8 (d) Business Subsidy Criteria), and provided to the Council by June 1st.